| Title: | Statistical Reporting with 'Quarto' |

 |

-will not try to protect html in things like margins.
+This function generates and optionally runs markdown/R code that runs Quarto callouts such as collapsible notes or marginal notes.
+Before rendering x, options(rawmarkup=TRUE) is set so that Hmisc::rendHTML will not try to protect html in things like margins.
 Quarto doesn't like the surrounding html protection lines in that context.
 The option is set back to its original value after rendering.

 if code is not executed, returns a character vector with the code to run